sbt/contraband/docs/01-schema.md

 - `Short`
 - `Double`

-You can also use Java and Scala class names such as 'java.io.File'.
+You can also use Java and Scala class names such as `java.io.File`.

-This case, you would have to also supply how the type should be serialized and deserialized.
+If you use class names such as `java.io.File`, you would have to also supply how the type should be serialized and deserialized.

 ### Enumeration types